 Although this uniform was solid and beautiful in its simplicity, it very closely resembled the one worn by the Browns, and would not be considered the team’s “signature” look.
 That would come very soon.

 The new uniforms worn by the team in 1981 were nothing short of revolutionary.
 While the colors remained black and orange, just about every element of the uniform was redesigned.
 We could almost properly call this a rebranding.

 Gone was the plain helmet, replaced by the now familiar orange dome which was now adorned with tiger stripes.
-While the facemasks were gray, they were painted black, which would often flake off during a season of play, leading to some interesting looks.
+While the facemasks were black, superstitious QB Ken Anderson’s was gray painted black, which would often flake off during a season of play, leading to some interesting looks.

 The rest of the uniform would take on a decidedly more “tiger like” look as well, with jerseys adorned with shoulder loops of orange with black striping patterns inside the orange.
 The pants, which remained white, would also take on the tiger stripe pattern of the shoulder loops.
 Home jersey remained black while white tops were worn on the road.
 While the team attempted to keep the striping patters similar, each player had a unique set (helmets, shoulder loops and pants stripes).

 The jerseys still had sleeves, but they were much shorter than the original long-sleeves the team began life with.
 TV numbers on both white and black jerseys were on the top of the arms, beneath the loops.
 Black jerseys had white numbers outline in orange, while the white jerseys had black numbers, also outlined in orange.
 High socks were orange.